moo-the-cow/moobs-studio/README.md

 # SETUP
 just because I have documented how to use docker-compose yaml files I will just quickly post an example:

-## Audio
-you need to have WSLG and WSL installed (see volume mappings)

 download all the files into a directory and start it via

 `docker-compose -f docker-compose.yaml up -d`